AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

    :returns: an array of floating species initial concentrations.
    :rtype: numpy.ndarray

-.. method:: ExecutableModel.setFloatingSpeciesInitAmounts([index], values)
+.. method:: ExecutableModel.setFloatingSpeciesInitConcentrations([index], values)
    :module: roadrunner

-   Returns a vector of floating species initial amounts.
+   Set a vector of floating species initial concentrations.
 The order of species is given by the order of Ids returned by getFloatingSpeciesInitialAmountIds()

    :param numpy.ndarray index: (optional) an index array indicating which items to return.

+.. method:: ExecutableModel.getFloatingSpeciesInitAmounts([index])
+   :module: roadrunner

+   Returns a vector of floating species initial amounts.
+The order of species is given by the order of Ids returned by getFloatingSpeciesInitialConcentrationIds()

+   :param numpy.ndarray index: (optional) an index array indicating which items to return.
    :returns: an array of floating species initial amounts.
    :rtype: numpy.ndarray

-.. method:: ExecutableModel.setFloatingSpeciesInitConcentrations([index], values)
+.. method:: ExecutableModel.setFloatingSpeciesInitAmounts([index], values)
    :module: roadrunner

-   Set the entire set of floating species initial concentrations in one call.
-The order of species is given by the order of Ids returned by getFloatingSpeciesInitialConcentrationIds()
+   Set a vector of floating species initial amounts.
+The order of species is given by the order of Ids returned by getFloatingSpeciesInitialAmountIds()

-   :param numpy.ndarray index: (optional) an index array indicating which items to set,
+   :param numpy.ndarray index: (optional) an index array indicating which items to return.
-                               or if no index array is given, the first param should be an array of all the  values to set.
-   :param numpy.ndarray values: the values to set.